argoproj/argo-workflows/docs/cli/argo.md

-      --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --gloglevel int                  Set the glog logging level -h, --help                           help for argo
+      --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --gloglevel int                  Set the glog logging level -H, --header strings                 Sets additional header to all requests made by Argo CLI.
+(Can be repeated multiple times to add multiple headers, also supports comma separated headers)
+  -h, --help                           help for argo
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
   -k, --insecure-skip-verify           If true, the Argo Server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure.
 Defaults to the ARGO_INSECURE_SKIP_VERIFY environment variable.